M47H13UK/CSharp-F1-Alpine-Lap-Time-Analyzer/README.md

   - Average pace on **clean green-flag laps** (no pitstop on that lap)
   - Median pace on clean laps
   - Number of pitstops
-  - Tyre compounds used, in stint order
+  - Tyre compounds used, in order
 - Computes an average **pace delta** between the two drivers on overlapping clean laps.
 - Prints a detailed table for all laps where both drivers have a time, including:
   - Lap number